tirucloud/short-url-nodejs/README.md

 # Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 ``1.
 Create Free AWS Account``
-Create free AWS Account at https://aws.amazon.com/
+<br>Create free AWS Account at https://aws.amazon.com/

 ``2.
-Create and Lauch an EC2 instance and SSH into machine`` I would be creating a t2.micro ubuntu machine for this demo.
+Create and Lauch an EC2 instance and SSH into machine``
+<br>I would be creating a t2.micro ubuntu machine for this demo.

 ``3.
 Install Node and NPM``
-curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -
+<br>curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 sudo apt install nodejs

 node --version